mode30/Person_Age_Test/README.md

 ## Notes
 - The program limits the number of person records to 3 (configurable via `PERSON_SIZE`)
-- Admin password is hardcoded as "Pass" (in a real application, this should be secured properly)
+- Admin password is hardcoded as "Pass" for testing purpose
 - The file is opened in append mode, so new records are added to the end of existing file

 ## Safety Features